sustainable-software-sustainability/website/content/goals.md

 To:

 + enable best practices presented at the workshop to be shared
-+ enable Case studies presented at the workshop to be sharedble
++ enable Case studies presented at the workshop to be shareable
 + collected evidence to show that the cross pollination of ideas is happening
   + e.g. via a Longer term survey e.g. 6 months after workshop iterations
   + tracking how the workshops reports are being used/cited